 (C) are not limited in applicability to the CAISO Controlled Grid, the CAISO Balancing Authority Area, or CAISO Markets other than the Real-Time Market.

 (c) Inconsistency Between Provisions.
-If there is an inconsistency between a provision in Section 29 and another provision of the CAISO Tariff regarding the rights or obligations of EIM Market Participants, the provision in Section 29 shall prevail to the extent of the inconsistency.
+If there is an inconsistency between a provision in Section 29 and another provision of the CAISO Tariff regarding the rights or obligations of EIM Market Participants, except in their capacity as EIM Market Participants under Section 33, the provision in Section 29 shall prevail to the extent of the inconsistency.
+If there is an inconsistency between a provision in Section 29 and a provision in Section 33, the provisions of Section 33 will prevail with respect to participation in the Day-Ahead Market and the provisions of Section 29 will prevail with respect to participation in the Real-Time Market, provided that the provisions of both Sections 33 and 29 will be given equal consideration such that the provisions applicable as an EIM Market Participant and EDAM Market Participant may be reconciled where provisions apply to participation in both the Real-Time Market and the Day-Ahead Market.

 (d) Suspension of EIM Entity Participation.